broadinstitute/dsp-appsec-infrastructure-apps/README.md

 1. Using [Terraform templates](terraform), it deploys a _regional_ GKE cluster with

-    - a dedicated VPC network/subnetwork in `us-east1` region
+    - a dedicated VPC network/subnetwork in `us-east1` region.

     - VPC-native networking with
       [alias IPs](https://cloud.google.com/kubernetes-engine/docs/how-to/alias-ips),